 Polysubstance abuse is not safe because the combination of these substances can cause unexpected side effects, like respiratory depression, seizure, heart attack, organ failure, and psychosis among other serious health complications.
 In the long-term, people may develop a range of symptoms like depression and anxiety, and they may experience a compounding of trauma due to the risky behaviors and situations that result from the addiction.

 Polysubstance abuse increases the risk of health complications, overdose, and death.
 Data pulled from the Centers for Disease Control and Prevention’s overdose reporting system revealed that in the first six months of 2018, almost 63 percent of opioid overdose deaths involved non-opioid substances like cocaine and benzodiazepines.
 In that same year, the CDC found that among the 15,000 reported cocaine overdose deaths, 11,0000 involved opioids.
 The risk of overdose increases when mixing substances because one drug can mask the effects of another, leading a person to take a dose their body is not equipped to handle, or the interaction of the substances may compound the effects, which is often the case when two depressants like opioids and alcohol are mixed.

 What are the Signs of Polysubstance Abuse?

 If you are worried that someone you care about may be misusing multiple drugs, you may be looking for signs of polysubstance abuse.
-In the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), polysubstance use was considered an addictive disorder different from substance use disorders with a primary substance of abuse.
-However, that criteria changed, and it is now considered a variation of addiction rather than a separate condition.
 While it may seem harder to recognize polysubstance abuse, there are signs may indicate that someone is struggling with this addictive disorder including: